ScottishCovidResponse/rampvis-api/README.md

 We created multiple docker-compose scripts and each script handles a set of services.
 This helps with troubleshooting any issues.
 Sequentially start the following services.
 Note that based on what version is installed either use `docker compose` or `docker-compose`.

 Ensure docker is running.
 Stop and clean everything if required.
-For example,
+Example commands:

 ```bash
 # stop containers